galasa-dev/managers/README.md

 ## Contributing

-If you are interested in the development of Galasa, take a look at the documentation and feel free to post a question on the <a href="https://galasa.slack.com" target="_blank"> Galasa Slack channel</a>, or start sharing usage and development experiences with other Galasa users and the IBM team.
-If you're not a member of the Slack channel yet, you can <a href="https://join.slack.com/t/galasa/shared_invite/zt-ele2ic8x-VepEO1o13t4Jtb3ZuM4RUA" target="_blank"> register to join</a>.
+If you are interested in the development of Galasa, take a look at the documentation and feel free to post a question on the <a href="https://join.slack.com/t/galasa/shared_invite/zt-ele2ic8x-VepEO1o13t4Jtb3ZuM4RUA" target="_blank"> Galasa Slack channel</a>, or start sharing usage and development experiences with other Galasa users and the IBM team.
 You can also raise new ideas / features / bugs etc. as issues on [GitHub](https://github.com/galasa-dev/projectmanagement).

 Take a look at the [contribution guidelines](https://github.com/galasa-dev/projectmanagement/blob/master/contributing.md).